MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 * Does our solution support authentication mechanisms from Azure Active Directory (Azure AD) or require other protocols like LDAP or Kerberos?
 * How do we reduce or eliminate Azure Policy violations, like those caused by conflicts between our solution templates and a customer's Azure policies?

+Customer Azure policies that can cause Azure Policy violations include examples like "All subnets must have a network security group" and "No public IP addresses can be attached to network interfaces in the Corp landing zone".
+Keep the potential for these conflict-causing policies in mind as you plan your deployment.

 ### Dual deployment SaaS

 Some SaaS solutions interact with or use resources that are deployed in customers' Azure subscriptions.
 This deployment model is sometimes called *dual deployment SaaS* or *SaaS hybrid*.
 In the following diagram, an ISV provides a hosted SaaS solution that interacts with resources deployed into an end customer's Azure subscription:

 ![Diagram that shows a dual deployment SaaS deployment model.](./media/isv-landing-zone/isv-dual-deployment.png)

-Examples of *dual deployment SaaS* include:

-* Your organization uses Power BI, a SaaS service that can optionally use a Power BI On-Premises Data Gateway deployed on a virtual machine in your customer's Azure subscription.
+A real-world example of *dual deployment SaaS* is Microsoft Power BI, a SaaS service that can optionally use a Power BI On-Premises Data Gateway deployed on a virtual machine in a customer's Azure subscription.

+Other examples of *dual deployment SaaS* scenarios include:

-* Contoso Corporation builds Virtual Desktop Manager, a product that provides a SaaS console interface to control Azure Virtual Desktop resources in each customer's Azure subscription.
+* Your organization builds Virtual Desktop Manager, a product that provides a SaaS console interface to control Azure Virtual Desktop resources in each customer's Azure subscription.
-* Fabrikam, Inc. provides a SaaS console for data analytics, and dynamically creates and deletes compute node virtual machines in each customer's Azure subscription.
+* Your organization provides a SaaS console for data analytics, and dynamically creates and deletes compute node virtual machines in each customer's Azure subscription.

-As a dual deployment ISV, you should refer to the Azure landing zone for guidance in two areas: structuring your own Azure environment to host your SaaS service, and ensuring proper interaction between your customers' landing zones and your components deployed into your customers' Azure subscriptions.
+As a dual deployment ISV, you should refer to the Azure landing zone for guidance in two areas: structuring your own Azure environment to host your SaaS service, and ensuring proper interaction between your deployments in customers' Azure subscriptions and your customers' landing zones.

 ISVs building dual deployment SaaS solutions should consider the following questions: